 Frequently Asked Questions (FAQs)

-Individuals having personal assets more than their personal liabilities are considered as ‘in the black’ and if their personal liabilities are higher than their assets, they are said to be ‘in the red’.
+Individuals having personal assets more than their personal liabilities are considered ‘in the black,’ and if their personal liabilities are higher than their assets, they are said to be ‘in the red.’
 This would basically tell us the repayment comfort level for an individual.

-It means individuals or companies are successful in repaying their debts as well as continue to generate profits and thus increasing the wealth year on year.
+It means individuals or companies are successful in repaying their debts and continue to generate profits and thus increasing the wealth year on year.

 In the Red means that the companies are in the non-profitable stage.
 The expenses of the companies are more than the revenues of the company.
 The company is not able to generate profits or earnings to defray its routine expenses and falter on debt repayments.